Mount Ijen: Kawah Ijen Volcano Hike & Blue Fire

 Where to Stay near Mount Ijen

-Banyuwangi is a town in East Java and the gateway to the Ijen volcano for hikers.
+Banyuwangi is a city in East Java and the gateway to the Ijen volcano for hikers.

-If you want to make the most of your trek, you can camp at the Kawah Ijen.
+If you want to make the most of your hike, you can camp at the Kawah Ijen.
 The camping fee is just 5,000 IDR (0,35 USD).

 You can spend 1-2 days in Banyuwangi, these are our accommodation recommendations.